FraunhoferIOSB/Configurable/README.md

 ## Manual

+There are two ways to use Configurable: direct, or using annotations.
+This manual shows the direct method, since it shows the inner workings of the library much better than the annotation method.
+It is also possible to mix the two methods.

 In essence, Configurable is an interface.
 It revolves around classes, or instances of classes, that can be configured with a JSON object, and that supply the GUI to generate this configuration.